-One very essential point that we tend to ignore is that each one of us have a particular “make” and are very different from one another.
+One very essential point that we tend to ignore is that each one of us has a particular 'make' and is very different from one another.
 Each of us has a distinct psycho-physiological identity.
 Some people have an excellent digestive capacity and can easily digest whatever they eat without distress.
-While some people may have a more sensitive digestion and suffer from frequent gastric distress such as flatulence, bloating, indigestion, lower abdomen pain (which passes only after passing stools), long standing constipation, a feeling of incomplete evacuation of the bowel despite having passed stools and too much gas.
+While some people may have a more sensitive digestion and suffer from frequent gastric distress such as flatulence, bloating, indigestion, lower abdomen pain (which passes only after passing stools), long-standing constipation, a feeling of incomplete evacuation of the bowel despite having passed stools and too much gas.

 Taking laxatives and medications is not the solution.
 There are certain ways of keeping the digestion sound:

-Taking efforts to eating small frequent meals whenever possible to avoid excess acid secretion in the stomach.
+- Taking efforts to eat small frequent meals whenever possible to avoid excess acid secretion in the stomach.